 - Plotting your data before applying statistics

 - Set the null hypothesis– what the results would look like when there is no difference between control and experimental samples– at the beginning.
 This defines what is being tested and avoids waiting “to see what the data shows.”

 - Use the null hypothesis to select the correct statistical test required to support or disprove the hypothesis.

 - Set objective and accurate threshold levels.
 Threshold should be set low enough to capture the entire population being analyzed but avoid electronic noise from the channel.
 This is especially important when evaluating rare events.

 - Use statistical software for comprehensive and advanced statistical analysis of the resulting data.
-There are a variety of commercially available available applications but they can cost hundred to thousands of dollars.
+There are a variety of commercially available applications but they can cost hundreds to thousands of dollars.
 If you do not have access to paid licensing, a contract service provider is a time- and cost-effective option to consider.

 Explore our preclinical testing services